benblass/baseionic2/readme.md

 ---
 You are on the FIREBASE branch
-Pending the release of Firebase2 with SDK 3 of Firebase, the authentication providers will work only with
+Pending the release of Firebase2 with SDK 3 of Firebase, the authentication providers will work only with projects created in the legacy console of firebase [https://ww.firebase.com].
+(You can upgrade your project to the new console after creation and keep functionality).
 ---

 ###Configuration